Something went wrong. The page is temporarily unavailable.

 KBC uses personal data to prepare internal reports, for example in the context of complaints management to prevent the recurrence of complaints, or to measure the effective use of certain functionalities in KBC Mobile.
 KBC does this based on a legitimate interest.

-To comply with internal and regulatory reporting and internal control, and to communicate as a company.
+KBC processes personal data based on legitimate interest.
+This is done to comply with internal and regulatory reporting and internal control and communicate as a company.
 This includes:

 • Organising the administration, (risk) management and oversight, such as the legal department, the risk management department and inspections

-• Determining, exercising, defending and preserving the rights of KBC or persons whom it might represent (e.g., in disputes) KBC will also process personal data related to a dispute, even if it is not a direct party to the dispute.
-KBC will retain this personal data for as long as necessary for the dispute
+• Determining, exercising, defending and preserving the rights of KBC or persons KBC might represent (e.g., in disputes).
+KBC will also process personal data related to a dispute, even if KBC is not a direct party to the dispute.
+KBC will retain this personal data for as long as necessary for the dispute.

 • Increasing efficiency or producing other benefits for its organisation and processes